Carl Wayne Buntion: Murder of James Irby

 On June 27, 1990, Buntion was the passenger in a vehicle that was pulled over by 37-year-old Houston Police Department officer James Irby.
 Irby began speaking with the driver, and Buntion exited the vehicle and shot Irby once in the head.
 Irby fell to the ground, and Buntion shot Irby twice in the back.
 Buntion fled the scene, shooting at others who were nearby.
-After killing Irby, Buntion also attempted to shoot at a driver during a carjacking attempt, fired at another officer and held another person at gunpoint before he was arrested.
+After killing Irby, Buntion tried to shoot at a driver during a carjacking attempt, fired at another officer, and held another person at gunpoint before he was arrested.
 Buntion was apprehended in a nearby building.

 Legal proceedings

-In 1991, a jury found Buntion guilty of capital murder and he was sentenced to death on January 24, 1991.
+In 1991, a jury found Buntion guilty of capital murder.
+He was sentenced to death on January 24, 1991.
 The Texas Court of Criminal Appeals vacated Buntion's death sentence in 2009.
 Buntion went to trial again in 2012.
 At the trial, his brother testified about their childhood.
 On March 6, 2012, Buntion was again sentenced to death by a jury.

 In 2020, a three-judge panel of the United States Court of Appeals for the Fifth Circuit ruled that "the fact that Buntion has behaved peacefully while in prison does not disprove the jury's probability calculation."
 The court stated that the U.S. Supreme Court has upheld the constitutionality of juries weighing future danger.

 Buntion's lawyers appealed to the United States Supreme Court.
 In October 2021, the Supreme Court denied Buntion's appeal.
 In a statement following the denial, Justice Stephen Breyer said that Buntion's "lengthy confinement, and the confinement of others like him, calls into question the constitutionality of the death penalty."

 On December 8, 2021, Buntion's lawyers filed a state habeas application which claimed that it would be cruel and unusual punishment to execute Buntion given the amount of time he had spent incarcerated and that he did not pose a danger to other prisoners or staff.
 The application was dismissed.

 On March 30, 2022, Buntion's lawyers asked the Texas Board of Pardons and Paroles to commute Buntion's death sentence to a lesser sentence or to give him a ninety-day reprieve.
 They argued that Buntion's sentence should be commuted because it was imposed by a jury that wrongly predicted he would pose a future danger to fellow inmates.
 They also stated that Buntion's physical impairments, including sciatic nerve pain that sometimes required him to use a wheelchair, would prevent him from harming anyone else should he be released.
 Additionally, the lawyers asked for a ninety-day reprieve to determine if Buntion would have access to his spiritual adviser during the execution based on the recent Supreme Court decision in Ramirez v.
 Collier.
 On April 19, 2022, the Texas Board of Pardons and Paroles rejected Buntion's request for commutation or clemency, voting unanimously against Buntion.